jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 1. Every comment I've made has been responded to, either with code or with a discussion.
 1. All tests pass locally.
 1. Any new ideas or features that have come out of review are tracked somewhere.
-1. It merges cleanly.
+1. It still merges cleanly.
 I've seen enough bugs introduced during merge resolution that I'll ask folks to merge master or rebase before completing my review.

 So what's above is what I use to help me improve the code I look at.
 I'm very interested in what helps others do the same. **Get at me at [@jwinter on twitter](https://twitter.com/jwinter) if you've got feedback on this.** I'd love to hear it.